nkeeline/KeeCap-Open-Motion-Capture-Suit/README.md

 # Schematics Diagrams

-These are the fritzing schematics and diagrams for the wiring of the suite to get an overview of how it's wires.
+These are the fritzing schematics and diagrams for the wiring of the suite to get an overview of how it's wired.